-With the pandemic changing how many students are being educated — including hybrid learning environments becoming the new normal — how can you be sure your remote learners are getting the education they need while learning from home?
+With hybrid learning environments becoming a new normal — how can you be sure your remote learners are getting the education they need while learning from home?
 Enter virtual STEM projects.

 By implementing these STEM projects for kids (interactive projects based on science, technology, engineering, and math) into your lesson plans, you can ensure your remote students are gaining the 21st century skills they need to become innovators of tomorrow — especially in our technology-driven world.

 Thankfully, the STEM-based learning experts at Sphero are here to help you find new and exciting ways to implement STEM projects into your virtual or hybrid learning environment.
 With these 19 activities in the queue for your school year, you can rest assured your students are on their way toward a bright future.